 - children/spousal maintenance

-Normally, the behaviour of your spouse including adultery or unreasonable behaviour does not affect the divorce financial settlement.
-The grounds for divorce you use to obtain a divorce have no bearing on your financial settlement.
 Extreme behaviour may be taken into account by the court, for example, if one partner's violence has had a lasting effect on the other.
 If one partner recklessly or deliberately sabotages the financial position, for example, by spending recklessly or destroying assets, this could also be taken into account.

 In case you and your ex-partner have no assets to divide, you should also apply for a financial settlement.
 It’s important to do so, even if you don’t have any assets to divide at the time of the divorce.
-There’s no guarantee you won’t come into some money in the future and if you haven’t obtained a financial settlement, your ex is still within their legal rights to make a financial claim.
+There’s no guarantee you won’t come into some money in the future, and if you haven’t obtained a financial settlement, your ex is still within their legal rights to make a financial claim.

 Once a 'clean break' agreement of this kind has been ratified by court order, neither of you will be able to go back to court in the future to ask for maintenance or further transfer of assets.
 This gives both partners a much greater degree of certainty and allows them to completely disentangle their individual financial affairs.